Leyam-07/Resorts_System/docs/Deployment-Guide.md

   - Required extensions: `pdo_mysql`
 - **Database:** MySQL 8.0+ or MariaDB 10.4+

+### Dependencies

+- **PHPMailer:** This system uses PHPMailer for sending emails.
+The necessary library files are already included in the `vendor/` directory, so no separate installation is required.

 ## 2. Web Server Configuration (Security Best Practice)

 **This is the most important step for securing your application.**